-The format is simple — and effective.
-Periodically throughout the term, twelve students, selected on a first-come, first-served basis, join the president for a light meal and conversation with a King’s alumni member.
+The format is simple—and effective.
+Periodically throughout the term, students are invited on a first-come, first-served basis, to join the president for a light meal and conversation with a King’s alumni member.

 Alumni guests share their career paths and experiences, showing how their King’s education set the stage for the contributions they have made to their community after King’s.